$G$-constellations and the maximal resolution of a quotient surface singularity: Iterated construction of moduli spaces

 Let

 be the isomorphism induced by $\Phi$.
-The following theorem is a generalization of \cite[Theorem 2.6]{Ishii-Ito-Nolla}. \begin{theorem} Let $\theta^N: R(N) \to \bZ$ be a generic stability condition for $N$-constellations fixed by the conjugate action of $G$ and $\xi \in K(\coh^{\Gbar}(Y_N))^0$ be a stability parameter for $\Gbar$-constellations on $Y_N$.
-If we put
+The following theorem generalizes \cite[Theorem 2.6]{Ishii-Ito-Nolla}. \begin{theorem} Let $\theta^N: R(N) \to \bZ$ be a generic stability condition for $N$-constellations fixed by the conjugate action of $G$ and $\xi \in K(\coh^{\Gbar}(Y_N))^0$ be a stability parameter for $\Gbar$-constellations on $Y_N$. \begin{enumerate} \item[(1)] There exists a scheme $\cM_\xi(Y_N)$ representing the moduli functor for $\xi$-stable $\Gbar$-constellations on $Y_N$. \item[(2)] If we put